MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-global-assets.md

 > [!NOTE]
 > You should avoid using variables in the "Name parameter of **Get-AutomationPSCredential** and **Get-AutomationCertificate** since this can complicate discovering dependencies between runbooks and Automation variables.

-### To create a new PowerShell credential with the Management Portal
+### Create a PowerShell credential in the Management Portal

 1. Select the **Automation** workspace.